benstoehr/cs425-sp19/mp3/doc.md

 ### Lock

 Each server maintains a lock dictionary locally.
-Once a client requests a GET or SET, we put the lock request into the dictionary.
+Once a client requests a GET or SET of an object, we put the lock request into the dictionary.
 If the client requests a GET and there is no SET request in the dictionary, it executes GET.
 Otherwise, the client has to wait for the lock released.
 If a client requests GET or SET and there is a SET of that object in the lock dictionary, it has to wait.
+The locks are released while commit or abort.

 Please refer to `greeter_server.py`